matscode/laravel.com-offline/resources/docs/5.5/filesystem.md

 #### Composer Packages

-Before using the SFTP, S3, or Rackspace drivers, you will need to install the appropriate package via Composer:
+Before using the S3 or Rackspace drivers, you will need to install the appropriate package via Composer:

-- SFTP: `league/flysystem-sftp ~1.0`
 - Amazon S3: `league/flysystem-aws-s3-v3 ~1.0`
 - Rackspace: `league/flysystem-rackspace ~1.0`